bluemont/kria/README.md

 When I started, my goals were to:

 * write a simple asynchronous Clojure client
-* stayed relatively close the Riak API
+* stay relatively close the Riak API
-* used Java 7 [NIO.2] instead of Netty
+* use Java 7 [NIO.2] instead of Netty

 Many projects use Netty, but as I learned more about it, I found that NIO.2 provided all I wanted without the complexity of another dependency.
 The